ayaaboughanem/ruhacks20/README.md

 cd ruhacks20
 ```
 6. (optional) Create a new branch to make your changes in.
 Typically, best practice
-   calls for your branch name to have your initials as well as a consice title that
+   calls for your branch name to have a consice title that
    showcases what the branch is doing.
-For example `mh-delete-name`.
+For example `delete-name`.
 Run the following
    command to create a new branch and switch to it:
 ```
 git checkout -b <your-branch-name>